Where is the oil-price headed?

 Today’s Brent oil price is dancing around the USD 70 mark – a little more, a little less.
 This is considered historical and sends shivers down the spines of OPEC officials.

 But before that, the oil price has tangoed around the USD 100 mark for most of the time since 2008.
-If we took 100 USD oil in 2014 and convert that to year 2000 dollars, we would still get around 75.
-Still not cheap especially considering that I have seen 12 USD just before the turn of the Millennia.
+If we took 100 USD crude oil in 2014 and converted that to year 2000 dollars, we would still get around 75.
+Still not cheap especially considering that I saw 12 USD just before the turn of the millennium.

-On the other side, we had hit an all-time high of 148 USD in 2008 and in spite of oil being expensive; we have not seen such levels again.
+On the other side, we had hit an all-time high of 148 USD in 2008 and despite oil being expensive; we have not seen such levels again.
 This is all the more important if we keep in mind that some projections for the future were at 200 USD and some of them far above.

 Why has anyone been wrong on such a massive scale?